Before using Oracle Functions, you have to configure the Fn Project CLI to connect to your Oracle Cloud Infrastructure tenancy.

 $ fn update context api-url <api-endpoint>

-<api-endpoint>is the name of the Oracle Cloud Infrastructure region in which you'll be creating and deploying functions.
+<api-endpoint>is the identifier of the Oracle Cloud Infrastructure region in which you'll be creating and deploying functions.
 For example,

 Configure the new context with the address of the Docker registry that you want to use with Oracle Functions by entering:

 $ fn update context registry <region-code>.ocir.io/<tenancy-namespace>/<repo-name>